swagger-api/swagger-ui/docs/usage/oauth2.md

 Property name | Docker variable |  Description
 --- | --- | ------
 clientId | `OAUTH_CLIENT_ID` | Default clientId.
-MUST be a string clientSecret | `OAUTH_CLIENT_SECRET` | **🚨 Never use this parameter in your production environemnt.
+MUST be a string clientSecret | `OAUTH_CLIENT_SECRET` | **🚨 Never use this parameter in your production environment.
 It exposes cruicial security information.
 This feature is intended for dev/test environments only. 🚨** <br>Default clientSecret.
 MUST be a string realm | `OAUTH_REALM` |realm query parameter (for oauth1) added to `authorizationUrl` and `tokenUrl`.
 MUST be a string appName | `OAUTH_APP_NAME` |application name, displayed in authorization popup.
 MUST be a string scopeSeparator | `OAUTH_SCOPE_SEPARATOR` |scope separator for passing scopes, encoded before calling, default value is a space (encoded value `%20`).
 MUST be a string